 Get wet.
 Dry off.
 Get wet again.
 It’s called living, except with BPD its more intense and vastly speeded up.

 I wondered what my antidote could be next time I’m getting rained on like those puffins out to sea.
-What can I visualise, and this is what came to my mind.
+What can I visualise?……This is what came to my mind.

-And then I thought…. maybe I am still hungover and sleep-deprived. :P
+And then I thought…. maybe I am still hungover and sleep-deprived and need some strong coffee. :P